fastlabel/fastlabel-python-sdk/README.md

 training_job = client.execute_evaluation_job(
     dataset_name="DATASET_NAME",
     model_name="fastlabel_object_detection_light",
-    // If you want to use the built-in model, select the following. "fastlabel_object_detection_light" or "fastlabel_object_detection_high_accuracy"
+    // If you want to use the built-in model, select the following.
+    - "fastlabel_object_detection_light"
+    - "fastlabel_object_detection_high_accuracy"
+    - "fastlabel_fcn_resnet"
     // If you want to use the custom model, please fill　out model name. use_dataset_test=True,
 )